fr33m1nd/C_Write-Read-Text.File/README.md

 This application is designed to collect data for a census bureau survey,
 for the areas of Southern Ohio and Northern Kentucky.

-It is written in ‘C’ programming language and is a console application.
+It is written in ‘C’ programming language and is a console application
+that was created in Visual Studio Enterprise 2019.
 <br>

 ## How To Use the Application